amcneil36/amcneil36.github.io/blogs/to-what-extent-should-we-consider-future-potential-use-cases-when-doing-design.md

  public int age;
 }
 ```
 After that we get to our next user story.
-We were thinking we need height but we realize we made a mistake or the customer changed their mind.
-We don't need height.
-We actually need weight.
-So we add that in.
+We were thinking we need height but we realize we made a mistake and we actually need weight instead.
 ```
 public class Person {
  public String firstName;